cassiozen/mithryn-ttrpg/rules.md

 ## Ability Scores

-Each of the six abilities is used in different circumstances (see Ability Checks, below).
+Each of the five abilities is used in different circumstances (see Ability Checks, below).

 | **Ability** | **Common Uses** |
 | ------------------- | -------------------------------------------------------------------------------------------------------------------------- |